 Unfortunately no tool is perfect.
 I love Quuu Promote.
 I think it fills a need for anybody struggle to get traction with their content.
 The people behind it seem great too.
 However, the support is a bit too slow for my liking.

-It’s not manned at weekends, which is understandable.
+Support is not manned at weekends, which is understandable.
 However, I encountered an RSS-feed problem which meant I couldn’t upload any content to the platform.
 That problem went unresolved and without a response for a few days, despite chasing.

 All that aside, Quuu does have great support documentation and is generally accessible on social media, so hopefully you’ll have more luck.
 Once you’re up-and-running, it’s all on autopilot too.